-- 56. The situation continues to evolve and we are continuing to assess the impacts on our finances and our communities of the pandemic, but we know that this will be a long term recovery.
-Whilst we are still awaiting clarity over the full package of Government support for Covid19, we have commenced our recovery planning and an Amended Budget for 2020/21 will be set by Councillors in September 2020. - 57.
+- 56. The situation continues to evolve and we are continuing to assess the impacts on our finances and our communities of the pandemic, but we know that this will be a long term recovery and we have commenced our recovery planning. - 57.
 The financial standing of the Council is secure in the immediate future, but there is still much work to do to ensure the long term financial sustainability of the Council.
 The next few years will be challenging as the Council moves into the Recovery phase and the Government's Fair Funding Review and the reset of the Business Rates baseline will be introduced, coupled with receiving no Government Grant and the cessation of the current New Homes Bonus scheme.